 3) then prioritizing them

-As we wrote in Triple Crown Leadership, “People hunger to know that their organization has a worthwhile purpose and that their work is meaningful and significant.”
+As we wrote in our book, Triple Crown Leadership, “People hunger to know that their organization has a worthwhile purpose and that their work is meaningful and significant.”
 For goals to be powerful, they must be congruent with the purpose and vision of the organization.
-When goals are aligned that way, they are naturally motivating.
+When goals are aligned that way, they’re naturally motivating.

 End childhood hunger